WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 2. Get a corner sandpit

-The fully-adjustable canopy can be raised, lowered, and rotated for greater sun protection.
+Tip: Add a canopy to keep them entertained while staying shaded.
+Opt for an adjustable one that can be raised, lowered, and rotated for better sun protection.

-Or you can attach one to your tower playhouse for endless fun – just like this Mad Dash slide in forest green finish.
-Safety-tested for children and made from UV-resistant plastic.
+Alternatively, attach one to a raised tower playhouse for hours of fun, such as this Mad Dash slide in forest green.
+It’s safety-tested for kids and made from UV-resistant plastic.

 5. Chalkboard on the fence